Loading organizations...

 Key people at Matter Design Lab.

-Matter Design Lab was founded by Kevin Farnham (Co-Founder & Chairman).
+Matter Design Lab was founded in 2011 by Kevin Farnham (Co-Founder & Chairman).

 Matter Design (also referred to as Matter Design Lab or Studio) is an interdisciplinary research lab and design practice based at MIT and the University of Michigan, focused on reimagining construction to address global challenges like sustainability and resilience in the built environment.[1][4]
 It develops speculative built installations, research, and publications that explore the full lifecycle of buildings—from material extraction to disassembly—challenging short-sighted practices through art, science, and cross-disciplinary collaboration with architects, roboticists, material scientists, and more.[1][3]